supersmile2009/putler-kaput/README.md

 `app` - enum string, one of `bombardier`, `dripper`, `dnsperf`.
 Other apps may be added in the future.

 `enabled` - bool.
 Task will be ignored if set to false.

+`durationSecs` - int.
+How long a single run of the task should last, amount of time in seconds.